neo-ngd/NEO-Tutorial/en/9-smartContract/Implementation_of_NEP5.md

 ## Assignment

-Define a new NEP5-token by youself.
+Define a new NEP5-token by yourself.

 ## Next Step

 In this tutorial, you have learned the standard of NEP-5 and how to implement the NEP-5 standard by define your own token.
 Now we can extend this step and go to [offer our token and make it publicly available](Give_an_ITO.md)